xragua/xraybinaryorbit/paper/paper.md

 This package primarily relies on the following theoretical frameworks:

-### Conservation of Angular Momentum
-In systems with non-zero eccentricity, the orbital phase varies non-linearly with observational time due to increased speed at periastron, governed by the conservation of angular momentum.
-Kepler’s laws further explain that objects sweep out equal areas in equal times [@2006imabookC].

-$$ r^2 \cdot \omega = Area $$

-We account for this in all functions and provide tools to convert phase to time and vice versa.

 ### CAK Model
 The CAK model [@1975ApJ195157C] describes radiation-driven winds in massive stars, with wind velocity, density, and ionization state varying with distance to the companion star.